Jérémy Labor

-Jérémy Labor (born 19 March 1992) is a French professional footballer who plays for Championnat National 2 club Toulon.
+Jérémy Labor (born 19 March 1992) is a French professional footballer.
 Traditionally a centre-back, he can also be utilized on the side.
 He is a former France youth international, having represented his nation at under-18 and under-19 level.

 Club career

 Labor was a member of the Monaco under-19 team that won the 2010–11 edition of the Coupe Gambardella and made his professional debut on 19 November 2011 in a Coupe de France match against Alès.
 A week later, he made his league debut in a 2–0 defeat to Nantes.
 In July 2013, he joined Belgian side RWDM Brussels along with his teammate Martin Sourzac on a loan deal.

+In 2016, Labor moved to Indian I-League club DSK Shivajians.